adrianshatte/adrianshatte.github.io/_publications/2016-05-28-multi-synchronous-collaboration-between-desktop-and-mobile-users.md

 ---
 title: "Multi-synchronous collaboration between desktop and mobile users: A case study of report writing for emergency management"
 collection: publications
-permalink: /publication/2014-12-10-the-impact-of-dynamic-locking-on-collaborative-programming
+permalink: /publication/2016-05-28-multi-synchronous-collaboration-between-desktop-and-mobile-users
 excerpt: ''
-date: 2014-12-10
+date: 2016-05-08
-venue: '<i>Proceedings of the 25th Australasian Conference on Information Systems</i>'
+venue: '<i>Proceedings of the 26th Australasian Conference on Information Systems</i>'
 paperurl: ''
-citation: '<b>Shatte, A.</b>, Holdsworth, J., & Lee, I. (2014, December).
-The impact of dynamic locking on collaborative programming. <i>Proceedings of the 25th Australasian Conference on Information Systems (ACIS)</i>.'
+citation: '<b>Shatte, A.</b>, Holdsworth, J., & Lee, I. (2015).
+Multi-synchronous collaboration between desktop and mobile users: A case study of report writing for emergency management. <i>Proceedings of the 26th Australasian Conference on Information Systems (ACIS)</i>, 30 November - 4 December 2015, Adelaide, SA, Australia.'
 ---

-The parallel strategy of collaborative writing is commonly used by academia and industry.
-However, the nature of this approach may not scale to other genres of collaboration including collaborative programming.
-In this paper, we present a web-based prototype that supports parallel programming with the use of dynamic locking, and evaluate its scalability and system usability.
-Our results suggest there are benefits to our approach, and we discuss the implications and future directions for research.
+The development of multi-synchronous decision support systems to facilitate collaboration between diverse users is an emerging field in emergency management.
+Traditionally, information management for emergency response has been a centralised effort.
+However, modern devices such as smartphones provide new methods for gaining real-time information about a disaster from users in the field.
+In this paper, we present a framework for multi-synchronous collaborative report writing in the scope of emergency management.
+This framework supports desktop-based users as information providers and consumers, alongside mobile users as information providers to facilitate multi-synchronous collaboration.
+We consider the benefits of our framework for writing collaborative Situation Reports and discuss future directions for research.

 <!---This paper is about the number 3.
 The number 4 is left for future work.--->